)">

 policy.

-Thus, unlike TD() or Sarsa(
+Thus, unlike TD( ) or Sarsa(

-), Watkins's Q(
+) or Sarsa( ), Watkins's Q(

 ) does not look ahead all the